Divorce & Family Law.

 - The standard of living of the family

-- The opinions of the children if the court considers them old enough and mature enough to give their opinion.
+- The opinions of the children (if the court considers them old enough and mature enough)

 The court can award, or the parties can agree to different types of custodial arrangements such as:

-- Joint custody, primary residence with one parent (when the children primarily resides with one parent, subject to the visitation rights of the other parent but both parties are involved in decision making)
+- Joint custody, primary residence with one parent (when the children primarily reside with one parent, subject to the visitation rights of the other parent but both parties are involved in decision making)